All about Culture Night

-Did you know that Culture Night is Reykjavík City's birthday celebration?
-Everyone is invited for free entertainment in the city centre!
+Did you know that Culture Night is Reykjavík City's anniversary celebration?

 Map of the festival area